silmae/hsi-smart/README.md

 Purpose of this entity is to demonstrate, how trained Tensorflow-NN can be implemented in C++

+Note: Given directory structure (also those empty folders) is important for functionality.

 ## High-level operation principles:

 **1)** Python program (/Trained-NN-Python/**Simple_NN.py**) trains Tensorflow-NN with mnist-dataset, and saves weight and biases accordingly for each layer, to: